Protecting human rights for everyone in Scotland

 We are developing our Strategic Plan for 2020 - 2024.
 To help us set our priorities and improve how we work, we would like to hear from people and organisations across Scotland.

 Our consultation document describes our work and sets out four draft priorities for the next four years.
 It also includes some questions that we would welcome your views on.
+You can also read a summary of the consultation document.

 You can respond to the consultation in the following ways: